Heneage Finch, 7th Earl of Aylesford: Death and succession

 Finch had grown increasingly ill during the last year of his life, and he was described as looking more like a man aged 50 than 35.

 St James' Church, Great Packington, the family chapel of the Earls of Aylesford and the resting place of Joseph Heneage Finch.

 Finch died at his ranch at Big Spring at 9.30 p.m. on 13 January 1885.
 His cause of death was described variously as dropsy (edema) and hardening or cirrhosis of the liver, inflammation of the bowels, peritonitis or the effects of a severe cold.
 Finch had taken out an £80,000 insurance policy on his own life and a rumour circulated in America that he might have faked his death; however, Finch's mother and his personal physician Alfred Cooper identified Finch's embalmed body when it was conveyed back to England and confirmed that the deceased was indeed Finch.

 Finch's body had been brought back to the UK by the White Star Line steamship SS Britannic and met at Liverpool by Charles Wightwick Finch and Daniel Harry Finch, who escorted their brother's coffin back towards Great Packington on the railway.
 Finch's funeral took place on 3 February 1885.
 Finch's funeral cortege was headed by 200 of his estate tenants, and he was buried in a private ceremony attended by his family at St James' Church, Great Packington.
-The Prince of Wales sent a representative, Lord Sefton, to the service.
+The Prince of Wales sent a representative, William Molyneux, Lord Sefton, to the service.

 Finch's younger brother Charles Wightwick Finch succeeded to the Earldom.